 Combining explicit instruction with inquiry-based learning can enrich students' educational journeys.
 By teaching foundational knowledge through explicit methods, students gain a base upon which they can build.
 This solid background allows them to apply knowledge in real-world scenarios.
 Inquiry-based learning provides opportunities for students to collaborate, test, and reflect on their learning.

-In explicit instruction, adaptive scaffolding customizes support to students' learning needs.
+In explicit instruction, adaptive scaffolding customises support to students' learning needs.
 This method involves structuring the learning environment to offer greater or lesser support based on how students respond.
 Feedback and constructive prompts guide learners through challenging tasks, easing them towards success.

 Explicit instruction works because it provides clarity.
-By breaking complex skills into smaller, manageable steps, teachers create a clear path forward for all learners.
+By breaking complex skills into smaller, manageable steps, teachers create a clear path forwards for all learners.
 At the heart of this approach is modelling: showing students exactly how to approach a task before asking them to try it themselves.

 Using clear, direct language and structured sequencing helps reduce cognitive load, freeing up students' working memory to focus on the content rather than the process.
 This makes explicit instruction particularly valuable in busy, mixed-ability classrooms.

 A well-structured lesson begins with clearly stated learning intentions and ends with learners confidently applying their skills.
-The familiar “I Do – We Do – You Do” format offers a reliable roadmap, but its success depends on thoughtful planning and deliberate scaffolding.
+The familiar “I Do, We Do, You Do” format offers a reliable roadmap, but its success depends on thoughtful planning and deliberate scaffolding.

 To support this process, many schools now use the Thinking Framework from Structural Learning.
-This visual taxonomy breaks learning into discrete thinking skills, helping teachers design lessons that progress logically and ensuring that every student can see their next step forward.
+This visual taxonomy breaks learning into discrete thinking skills, helping teachers design lessons that progress logically and ensuring that every student can see their next step forwards.
 Whether organising information, making connections, or explaining ideas, the framework supports structured, purposeful instruction.

 Three Key Ideas to Consider: